Principles underlying efficient exciton transport unveiled by information-geometric analysis

-In this Letter, we consider the problem of exciton (electron-hole pair) transport through a small network of (molecular) sites.
-Constructing the Fisher Information Matrix (FIM) for our transport model, we show that its parameter space shares many common features with mathematical models across a variety of research fields from biology to machine learning, in that the model is `sloppy' -- it depends strongly on only a few key parameter combinations~\cite{Sl:SloppinessReview}.
-We proceed to exploit this property to analyse which physical parameters must be controlled most carefully in order to realize fast, efficient, and robust quantum transport.
-Finally, we investigate how variations in both the transport model and the employed efficiency measure affect this parameter sensitivity.
-In contrast to previous works with less sophisticated vibrational models, we find that both the on-site excitation energies and the detailed description of the vibrational environment are of significant importance to the transport properties of the system.
+In this Letter, we use information-geometric tools to show that, with realistic noise models, on-site energy tuning is typically far more important to transport performance than spatial configuration.
+While we focus on (Frenkel) exciton transport through a small network of sites, in a regime appropriate to the early stages of photosynthesis, our results are equally relevant to the design of organic photovoltaics, molecular charge transfer systems, and quantum walks more generally~\cite{QT:JakubSingleMolecule, QT:OrganicSolarCells, QT:QuantumWalksReview}.
+Constructing the Fisher Information Matrix (FIM) for our transport model, we show that its parameter space possesses a surprising structure which is common to mathematical models across scientific disciplines from biology to machine learning.
+These models have been termed `sloppy' since they meaningfully depend on only a few key parameter combinations~\cite{Sl:SloppinessReview}.
+We proceed by exploiting this property to analyse which \textit{physical} parameters must be controlled most carefully in order to realize efficient quantum transport.
+Finally, we investigate how variations in both the transport model and employed efficiency measure affect this parameter sensitivity.
+Going beyond phenomenologically informed previous works, we elucidate how details of the vibrational environment determine whether the energetic landscape or network geometry most significantly influence the system's transport properties, confirming that in molecular networks the former typically dominates.

-\textit{Transport model -- } We consider a network comprising $N$ sites, each modelled as a two-level system (2LS), and we assume there is never more than a single excitation.
-Its unitary dynamics are governed by the Hamiltonian
+\textit{Transport model --} We consider a network comprising $N$ sites, each modelled as a two-level system, and assume there is never more than a single excitation present.
+The unitary dynamics are governed by the Hamiltonian

-where H.c.~denotes the Hermitian conjugate, $V_{ij}$ is the inter-site coupling strength between localized site-basis states $\ket{i}$ and $\ket{j}$, and $E_i$ is the on-site excitation energy for site $i$.
-For simplicity, we here present the case $N=4$, however, our conclusions equally apply to other small networks, as we show in the Supplemental Material (SM).
-The dipolar hopping terms in Eq.~\eqref{eq:Unitary} are given by $V_{ij}(\vec{r}_i, \vec{r}_j) = J / |\vec{r}_i - \vec{r}_j|^3$, where $\vec{r}_i$ denotes the real-space coordinates of site $\ket{i}$ and $J$ is a coupling constant (in units of $\rm eV \cdot nm^3$), here assumed to be equal for all sites.
+with inter-site coupling strength $V_{ij}$ between site-basis states $\ket{i}$ and $\ket{j}$, and on-site excitation energy $E_i$ relative to ground state $\ket{g}$.
+For simplicity, we present the case $N=4$; however, as shown in the Supplemental Material (SM)~\footnote{See Supplemental Material for this Letter at }, our conclusions hold for other small networks.
+The dipolar hopping terms in Eq.~\eqref{eq:Unitary} are given by $V_{ij}(\vec{r}_i, \vec{r}_j) = D / |\vec{r}_i - \vec{r}_j|^3$, where $\vec{r}_i$ denotes the real-space coordinates of site $\ket{i}$ and $D$ is a coupling constant, assumed equal for all sites.